g-nico/newwork-assignment/README.md

 3. Navigate to the location of the docker-compose.yml file
 4. Run `docker-compose up -d` to start the both apps and the database
 5. Go to `http://localhost:3000/` to login
+6. In order to use AI polishing tool for reviews, please populate the huggingface.apiKey property in application.properties.
+Either use your own if you have it or email me and I will send one to you.

 Login credentials:
 - manager: username: charlie, password: password3